Red Sox vs. Rays Player Props Betting Odds

-The Tampa Bay Rays visit the Boston Red Sox at Fenway Park on Friday at 7:10 PM ET.
-Those looking to place a player prop bet can find odds on Wander Franco and others in this game.
+The Boston Red Sox host the Tampa Bay Rays at Fenway Park on Saturday at 1:10 PM ET.
+Those looking to place a player prop bet can find odds for Wander Franco and others in this game.

 Bet on this matchup or its props with DraftKings!